 The first three gospels in our NT are called the ‘synoptic’ gospels.
 They share a lot of material, and it seems very clear they were written with a great deal of mutual influence.
 Unpicking the particular pattern of influence is a tricky puzzle, commonly called the “Synoptic Problem”.
 Currently the most widespread view is that Mark was first (known as “Markan priority”), then both Luke and Matthew used Mark as a source, along with another shared source (known as “Q”, short for the German “quelle” which just means “source”) that Mark did not have access to.
 I’m not so sure, I tend towards a more complex picture that is somewhere between this and the “Farrer” hypothesis, which says that Mark was first, then Matthew used Mark, then Luke used Matthew*.

 These debates are played out based on the patterns of sharing between the gospels.
 Obviously the same stories are found in multiple gospels (although, surprisingly very few are shared between the Synoptics and John – other than a couple of key events, John seems to have a conspicuously different life of Jesus).
 But beyond the same stories, the exact same words are often used, in idiomatic ways that are very unlikely to be coincidence.
-At other times there are signs that one writer has copied another, wanting to make intentional changes, and then got bored as they wrote (known as ‘Fatigue’).
+There are other clues: signs that one writer has copied another.
+The Fatigue argument** shows how writers can copy, intending to make a change to the copied text, but then get bored and revert to a straight copy.
 For example in the well known parable of the talents, Luke (19:17) has the servants given “cities” initially, but is obviously copying the same text Matthew uses (Matt 25:21 doesn’t say specifically what they are given), because by the end of the parable Luke has reverted to calling them talents as Matthew does.

 When you learn about the synoptic problem, your homework is to colour in synoptic parallels: versions of the gospels printed with the same story from each gospel printed side by side.
 In this way you can see the material and the phraseology that is unique to each gospel, that is shared between each pair, and that is common across all three.